francomay3/franco-may/README.md

 The project includes a responsive AppShell layout with:

 - `AppShellWrapper` - Main layout component with responsive navigation
-- `Header` - Top navigation bar with burger menu for mobile
+- `Header` - Top navigation bar with burger menu for mobile and color scheme toggle
 - `Navbar` - Side navigation with navigation links
+- `ColorSchemeIcon` - Dark/Light mode toggle component with loading state
 - Navigation constants in `app/utils/constants.ts`

+### Key Components

+- **AppShellWrapper**: Provides the main layout structure with header and sidebar
+- **ColorSchemeIcon**: Replaces the old ColorSchemeToggle with a more integrated icon-based toggle
+- **Header**: Contains the app title, mobile menu toggle, and color scheme icon
+- **Navbar**: Side navigation that collapses on mobile devices

 ## Development Setup